Tiger-Cross/Snake_Game/README.md

 * Eat the red apple to grow your snake.

 # Possible extensions
+* keep track of score and add game over screen.
 * add pause button, p, to pause the game.
 * remove the wrapping ability of the snake so it dies when it hits a wall.
 * increase the speed of the snake either as time goes on/as snake grows.